 - On the left side, you will also be sandwiching the wire hoop for the nylon hook between the torque plate and washer, as depicted.

 - Notice that the wire exits facing upwards in this image; that is a consequence of the axle key orientation in some early versions of the SAW20 motors.
 In general the wire will point downwards.
-Also note that in this image the wire is exiting on the left side of the fork.
-As of 2017, we have switched to the sinewave motor controllers and the correct motor spin direction will have the wire exiting on the right side of the fork.
 There will be a sticker on the hub motor with an arrow pointing in the direction of rotation.
+In general the cable will exit on the left side in current kits with the molded HiGo connectors, but earlier kits with the Anderson plugs may have the cable on the right.

 Installing Motor Controller